On Second Thought

 2) I wish the hysteric ex-wife had gotten her comeuppance and been rejected by the family.

-3) I was sad that she was never fully reconciled to the family after they found out she was pregnant by another man.
+3) I was sad that she was never fully reconciled to Nathan’s family after they found out she was pregnant by another man.
 That they never knew the truth about where Kate was coming from.

 4) I didn’t like the way she was so sexually attracted to Daniel even when she was in full mourning and shock from Nathan’s death.
 Also not a fan of the male love interest being younger than the woman.
 Sorry, that’s just me.